-- Theme C: The Existence of God and Revelation, e.g. arguments for and against the existence of God including the Design Argument and the First Cause argument. - Theme D: Religion, Peace and Conflict, e.g. arguments for and against the idea of a just war and terrorism. - Theme E: Religion, Crime and Punishment, e.g. the death penalty, the aims of punishment and the effectiveness of the justice system. - Theme F: Religion, Human Rights and Social Justice e.g. the tension between freedom of speech and expressing prejudice and prejudice and discrimination.
+- the universe, arguments for and against animal experimentation and abortion. - Theme C: The Existence of God and Revelation, e.g. arguments for and against the existence of God including the Design Argument and the First Cause argument. - Theme D: Religion, Peace and Conflict, e.g. arguments for and against the idea of a just war and terrorism. - Theme E: Religion, Crime and Punishment, e.g. the death penalty, the aims of punishment and the effectiveness of the justice system. - Theme F: Religion, Human Rights and Social Justice e.g. the tension between freedom of speech and expressing prejudice and prejudice and discrimination.